cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Outcomes
 Testing the concept with library-goers, we learned about:
- * How victims think about cybercrime and their reporting options
+ * How victims think about cybercrime, how they make decisions on reporting options and expectations from different channels
  * Reasons why many victims prefer to talk to someone over the phone:
    * Emotional reassurance
    * Advice and guidance
    * They believed it would result in action
- * Expections victims have in receiving a follow-up:
+ * Expectations victims have in receiving a follow-up:
    * For validation
    * To confirm their report was received
    * In case more information is needed